-During the last thirty years, archaeological excavations have revealed much information about the Philistines during the biblical period.
+During the last several decades, archaeological excavations have revealed substantial information about the Philistines during the biblical period.
 In fact, three of the Philistine cities have been excavated (Ashkelon, Ashdod and Ekron), and fascinating aspects of their culture have been revealed.
 Not too long ago, a monumental inscription was discovered at Ekron, mentioning a list of the kings of the city from the end of the Iron Age, just a few years before the Babylonian destruction (ca. 604 BCE).

 Although there once was a bit of a controversy regarding the exact location of Gath, based on present evidence most scholars believe that it was located at the site known as Tell es-Safi.
 The tell, which is situated approximately halfway between Jerusalem and Ashkelon, is one of the largest biblical sites in Israel.
 Settled continuously from the Chalcolithic period (5th mill.
 BCE) until modern times, it is a veritable mine of archaeological evidence from all periods.